 Talk to our Minneapolis license plate impoundment attorney today to learn about challenging a license plate impoundment or obtaining special license plates.
-Call Keller Law Offices at (952) 522-5026 for a free initial consultation.
+Call Keller Criminal Defense Attorneys at (952) 522-5026 for a free initial consultation.
 We offer two metro area office locations for your convenience.

 Offenses That Can Result in License Plate Impoundment